Razeen-369/Corizo-minor/README.md

 ```
 ### 3. Start the Backend Server

+**This is a critical step.** The project is configured to connect to a database running on `localhost`.
+You must update the connection string to point to your own MongoDB database.

+1. Open the `server.js` file in your code editor.
+2. Find the `mongoose.connect(...)` line.
+3.  **Add your connection string**

 Make sure your local MongoDB server is running.
 In the same terminal, run:
 ```bash